Tiago Targino: Club career

 Targino was born in Beja, Alentejo.
-The son of a Brazilian who played for a host of Portuguese clubs such as C.D.
-Beja, Portimonense S.C. and S.C.
-Olhanense, he started his professional career in 2004 with Vitória de Guimarães, having joined their youth academy two years before.
-He made his Primeira Liga debut on 12 December 2004 in a 3–1 away win against F.C.
-Penafiel, and finished his first season with two goals, notably in a 1–0 home victory over S.C.
-Beira-Mar where he scored in the 90th minute.
+The son of a Brazilian who played for a host of Portuguese clubs such as Desportivo Beja, Portimonense and Olhanense, he started his professional career in 2004 with Vitória de Guimarães, having joined their youth academy two years before.
+He made his Primeira Liga debut on 12 December 2004 in a 3–1 away win against Penafiel, and finished his first season with two goals, notably in a 1–0 home victory over Beira-Mar where he scored in the 90th minute.

 In January 2008, Targino was loaned to Turkish Süper Lig's Manisaspor.
-He had started the campaign with Vitória, netting in a 1–0 home defeat of C.D.
-Nacional on 17 September 2007, but received relatively little playing time.
+He had started the campaign with Vitória, netting in a 1–0 home defeat of Nacional on 17 September 2007, but received relatively little playing time.

-On 11 July 2008, Targino was again loaned, joining Danish Superliga side Randers FC.
-He made his league debut against Brøndby IF as a late substitute in a 3–0 away win, again coming from the bench in the next game with FC Nordsjælland.
-After teammate Mikkel Beckmann was injured against FC Midtjylland, he featured in the starting lineup the following three matches, as a right winger.
+On 11 July 2008, Targino was again loaned, joining Danish Superliga side Randers.
+He made his league debut against Brøndby as a late substitute in a 3–0 away win, again coming from the bench in the next game with Nordsjælland.
+After teammate Mikkel Beckmann was injured against Midtjylland, he featured in the starting lineup the following three matches, as a right winger.
 He scored his only goal on 19 April 2009, in a 2–0 victory at the same opponent.

 Targino returned to Guimarães for 2009–10 but, midway through the season, suffered a serious cruciate ligament injury which put him out of action for nearly one year.
 On 8 November 2010, in his second appearance after returning, he came from the bench and scored twice to help his team come from behind to win 3–2 at Sporting CP, the Minho club's first win in Lisbon in 14 years.

 Targino' last season in the Portuguese top tier was 2012–13, with Olhanense.
 The following was spent in the Cypriot First Division with AEL Limassol after leaving the Algarve due to unpaid wages and, subsequently, from the age of 28 until his retirement, he played mostly in the Portuguese amateur leagues, with a brief spell in the Andorran Primera Divisió as well.